ln-komandur/ESP32/Espressif-IDE - installation.md

 ![Unable to copy rules for OpenOCD to system directory, try running the eclipse with sudo command](4b-OpenOCD%20error.png "Unable to copy rules for OpenOCD to system directory, try running the eclipse with sudo command")

-Copy [this 60-openocd.rules file](https://github.com/espressif/openocd-esp32/blob/master/contrib/60-openocd.rules) to `/etc/udev/rules.d/` manually after changing its owner and group to `root:root`
+Copy [this 60-openocd.rules file](https://github.com/espressif/openocd-esp32/blob/master/contrib/60-openocd.rules) to `/etc/udev/rules.d/` manually after changing its owner and group to `root:root` .
+A copy is also [available in this repo](./60-openocd.rules)

 #### If this OpenOCD rules file exists, for this warning click "No" to not overwrite it